Lasso and Ridge Regression in Python & R Tutorial

 Alpha = a + b and l1_ratio = a / (a+b)

 where, a and b weights assigned to L1 and L2 term respectively.
-So when we change the values of alpha and l1_ratio, a and b are set aaccordingly such that they control trade off between L1 and L2 as:
+When we change the values of alpha and l1_ratio, we set a and b accordingly to control the trade-off between L1 and L2 as:

 a * (L1 term) + b* (L2 term)